-MIKE CRAVER, BILL HICKS, and JIM WATSON
+CRAVER, HICKS, WATSON & NEWBERRY

 Bill Hicks and Jim Watson, along with Tommy Thompson founded the Red Clay Ramblers in 1972.
 Mike Craver joined in 1973.
-For the next decade these talented musicians toured extensively throughout the United States, Canada, Europe, Scandinavia and Africa.
-They appeared frequently on Garrison Keillor's A PRAIRIE HOME COMPANION, acted and played in two Off-Broadway shows (DIAMOND STUDS, Sam Shepard's A LIE OF THE MIND)-- and released albums on the Flying Fish and Sugar Hill labels.
+For the next decade these talented musicians toured extensively throughout the United States, Canada, Europe, Scandinavia and Africa; acted and played in two Off-Broadway shows (DIAMOND STUDS, & Sam Shepard's A LIE OF THE MIND)-- and released 8 albums on the Flying Fish and Sugar Hill labels.
 In the early 80s, Watson, Craver and Thompson released a highly acclaimed album of Carter Family songs titled MEETING IN THE AIR.
+Co-founder and banjo player Tommy Thompson passed away in early 2003, after a long battle with Alzheimer's.
+Bill and Jim and Mike had all left the band by 1986, but they still get together and play music, these days joined by Joe Newberry on banjo and vocals.
+In 2012, Craver, Hicks, Watson & Newberry released an album of their current repertoire entitled YOU'VE BEEN A FRIEND TO ME.

 Bill, the founding fiddler of the Red Clay Ramblers, was before that a member of the Fuzzy Mountain String Band, and appears on their two Rounder LPs (reissued in 1995 as a Rounder CD).
 After leaving the Ramblers in 1981, he began playing music with his wife, Libby, and working as a stone mason in Chatham County, NC, where they live.
 Bill and Libby have a CD on the Copper Creek label, SOUTH OF NOWHERE.
 Bill and Libby also played for seven years in the Cajun-Zydeco band Unknown Tongues.
 Bill writes songs and produced a live solo CD of his songs, THE PERFECT GIG, in 2002.